cboudereau/cboudereau.github.io/_posts/2018-05-11-finding-your-baby-name-with-fsharp.markdown

 Now we have only 7413 names to check.

-> A name has around 2 spelling.
+> A name has around 2 spellings.

 7413 names is still high to check names and with my wife we know what kind of name we don't want (too long, too short, ...)

 ## Phonetic categorization
-For the next part, we will use this block of code and introduced each function.
+For the next part, we will use this block of code.
 We can for example control the phonetic length of the name.

 ```